Social Workers' clinical interventions improve the client's financial life

 A core tenet of philanthropy is the existence of individuals who cannot meet their own needs, require help, but will eventually be more self sufficient.
 Social work concerns itself with the capacities of government, community, family, and individuals to supply that assistance while reinforcing self-empowerment.
 It is our common experience that clients are often in financial need and that financial interventions can build both community and trust.

-Subscribe to Careful Giving RSS
+Subscribe to Careful Giving Concepts RSS